Posted in:

 Samson parades

 During the summer months (June to August), you can enjoy the magnificent spectacle of a “Samsonumzug” in the Lungau region in Salzburgerland and some neighbouring villages in Styria.
 The Samsons are 5-7 meter tall figures paraded through villages.
 Written sources report about Samson parades in Lungau from about 1690.
+They symbolise strength and community spirit and are recognized by UNESCO as an Intangible Cultural Heritage practice.
 Accompanying the colourful Samsons are marching bands and civil guards in historic uniforms.

 For more info, check out the websites of the regional tourist offices.